LeonBrasseler/HUK/README.md

 Trains two simple NN models to predict the annual claim amount based on the provided input features.
 Similar to the GLM model, the NN model is split into a frequency model predicting the probability of a claim and a regression model predicting the severity.

+### `XGBoost.py`
+Trains an XGBoost model to predict the chance of a claim and then combines that with a Gamma distribution to predict the annual claim amount.

 ### `data_load.py`
 Loads the data from the provided ARFF file and converts data types.